DawnDeWaay/tdd-amplify-react/README.md

 1. We are preserving working code. ["Working software is the primary measure of progress."](https://agilemanifesto.org/principles.html)
 1. We can [revert](<https://en.wikipedia.org/wiki/Reversion_(software_development)>) our changes back to a know working state without loosing very many changes.

 This last benefit is worth expounding upon.
 The TDD testing cycle keeps us laser focused on writing small pieces of working functionality.
-In fact the [3 Laws of TDD](http://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) prevent us from writing more code than is necessary to satisfy a focused test.
+In fact, the [3 Laws of TDD](http://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) prevent us from writing more code than is necessary to satisfy a focused test.

 #### Three Laws of TDD